 When to use it, and when not to?

-- If you are hosting with Cloudways, and want to set up only one or two sites, then it is the best option.
+- If you are hosting with Cloudways, and want to set up CDN on just one or two sites, then it is the best option.
 If that is the case, then the disadvantages mentioned above may not bother you at all.

-- On the other hand, if you need CDN support for many sites, it still works.
-But there are better alternatives.
+- On the other hand, if you need the CDN for many sites, it still works but may not be economical.
+There are better alternatives.

-- Also, if you need a one-click custom domain and SSL support, again, it may not be the best choice.
+- Also, if you need a one-click custom domain and SSL, again, it may not be the best choice.